What is a Take-Out Lender?

-Company XYZ first gets a $5 million construction from Bank A, which Company XYZ uses to pay the general contractor and all the associated expenses of constructing an apartment building.
+Company XYZ first gets a $5 million construction loan from Bank A, which Company XYZ uses to pay the general contractor and all the associated expenses of constructing an apartment building.
 The loan must be repaid in 18 months, at the estimated completion of the construction.
 Because the collateral -- the construction site -- isn't worth much until it becomes a fully rented and operating apartment building, Bank A charges 9% on the loan.

-After the apartment building is finished, Company XYZ gets a $5 million mortgage from a take-out lender, Bank B. This loan has a 30-year , is collateralized by a fully functioning apartment building, and has a 5% interest rate.
+After the apartment building is finished, Company XYZ gets a $5 million mortgage from a take-out lender, Bank B. This loan has a 30-year term, is collateralized by a fully functioning apartment building, and has a 5% interest rate.
 Company XYZ uses Bank B's loan to pay off -- or take out -- Bank A's loan.

 Why Does a Take-Out Lender Matter?